MaddulaPavan/Registration-Form/README.md

 **Key Features**

-Responsive Design:  Enjoy a visually appealing layout that adapts to various screen sizes.
+Responsive Design:  Enjoy a visually appealing layout that adapts to various screen sizes. <b>
-Form Validation:  JavaScript ensures all required fields are filled, providing a seamless user experience.
+Form Validation:  JavaScript ensures all required fields are filled, providing a seamless user experience.<b>
-Dynamic User Tracking:  Registered users are dynamically added to a table for easy reference and management.
+Dynamic User Tracking:  Registered users are dynamically added to a table for easy reference and management.<b>
-Stylish Background:  The backdrop-filter feature creates a blurred effect on the stylish background image.
+Stylish Background:  The backdrop-filter feature creates a blurred effect on the stylish background image.<b>
 Getting Started
 Clone the repository to your local machine: